IDE Integration of L10n cloud apps

 What is an IDE integrated with l10n app good for?

-An IDE integration is basically an extension of a l10n system which allows developers to work efficiently without the need to log on to an external system.
+An IDE integration is basically an extension of an l10n system that allows developers to work efficiently without the need to log on to an external system.

 With an IDE integration, as a programmer you don’t have to: